zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 - The state of the agent
 - An update function that is called when the agent is updated

-When the agent is updated, it's update function is called with the states of the preceding agents and the current state of the agent, and the update function return the new state of the node, and any updates to the state of downstream nodes.
+When the agent is updated, its update function is called with the states of the preceding agents and the current state of the agent as arguments.
+The update function then returns the new state of the node, and any updates to the state of downstream nodes.

 {% include image.html
 url="/assets/functional_abm/update_function.png"